rustechs/ms-thesis-slides/NOTES.md

+TODO: Add photos of me and matt and hartmut and ross trying to figure out what I will do

 - Title Slide
 	- Clearly I spent the most time on this slide, so just take it all in and be aware that it's all downhill from here
 	- So the title is obviously vague
 		- I

 - Agenda
+	- Start with some context for this talk and my thesis
-	- Talk about some other things first to break the ice
+	- Talk about some other things first to break the ice (???)
 	- Cover the central themes of this talk
 		- Touch on some tangential projects I've been working on
 	- Get into some technical stuff